surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 |  typeof | Determine the type of a variable. | bi.typeof(3.5) = number, <br/>bi.typeof(math.complex('2-4i')) = complex,<br/>bi.typeof('hello world') = string |

 ## Usage of #math#plugin# for Grid View
 Plugin operators provides complete authority on creation,edition and deletion of raw data.
-It can be customised as per the busine
+It can be customised as per the business requi

 ## Arithmetic & Logical operations on Data Fields